mz347247/eva/README.md

 * trading volume is greater than 1500
 * trading amount is greater than 15000

-Currently we support three evluation methods:
+Currently we support three evaluation methods:

+### *ret*
+Target on fixed number of opportunities and compare the value-weighted realized return on these opportunities.
+Take 150 opportunities as an example, we will try to pick top *x* percent opportunities so that the number of independent opportunities after filtering is around 150.

+### *oppo*
+Target on a baseline value-weighted realized return and compare the number of opportunities that achieved this return.
+The baseline returns vary in different days and we set a minimal baseline return of 2bps.
+Similarly, we will try to pick top *x* percent opportunities so that the value-weighted realized return is closed to the target baseline each day.

 ### *mixed*
 Compare both the number of opportunities and the value-weighted realized return comprehensively.
 Under this method, we first filter all the ticks and find out the number of separate ticks.
 Second, we use, say, 5 percent of the number of separate ticks as the target number of opportunities for this alpha.
-It means that alpha generated using the same md, for example l2, will have close number of target opportunities.
 Third, we try to pick top *x* percent opportunities from the original (**not filtered**) ticks so that the number of independent opportunities is close to the target.
 This is the reason why we **must set *"top{x}p"* instead of *"top{x}"* under this method**.

-### *ret*
-Target on fixed number of opportunities and compare the value-weighted realized return on these opportunities.
-Take 240 opportunities as an example, we will try to pick top *x* percent opportunities so that the number of independent opportunities after filtering is around 240.

-### *oppo*
-Target on a baseline value-weighted realized return and compare the number of opportunities that achieved this return.
-The baseline returns vary in different days and we set a minimal baseline return of 2bps.
-Similarly, we will try to pick top *x* percent opportunities so that the value-weighted realized return is closed to the target baseline each day.
+This method should be used when the alphas are generated from different datasets or using different sample methods.

 ### **Best practice suggestions**
-In general, *"mixed"* will be the most frequently-used evaluation method because it is similar to the production logic.

-When comparing alphas generated from different datasets (for example l2 and mbd), you can first run the *"mixed"* evaluation to see how much improvement there is for the number of opportunities and the realized return.
+When comparing alphas generated from different datasets (e.g. l2 and mbd) or different sampling methods (e.g. volume sampling and time sampling), you can first run the *"mixed"* evaluation to see how much improvement there is for the number of opportunities and the realized return.
 If you want to check the sole improvement on the realized return or the number of opportunities with the other factor controlled, you can use *"ret"* or *"oppo"* evaluation.

-When comparing alphas generated from the same dataset, you should still run *"mixed"* evaluation first.
+When comparing alphas generated from the same dataset, you should run *"ret"* evaluation first with `use_meta` set to True.
 In this case you can still run *"oppo"* if you want to know how many more opportunities can the alphas take.
-However, *"ret"* is not recommended to use here because *"mixed"* is a better choice.

 ## **Intermediate Evaluation Statistics**
 We will save the intermediate evaluation statistics locally for the purpose of generating the evaluation report.
 The procedure is similar to the MapReduce system.
 You are also free to check these intermediate stats.

 ### *daily stats*
 Statistics per **alpha** per **side** per **stock** per **day**.
-They include statistics for alphas aggregated over the whole sample and the cutoff (eg. top240) part.
+They include statistics for alphas aggregated over the whole sample and the cutoff part.

 ### *intraday stats*
 Statistics per **alpha** per **side** per **exchange** per **minute** aggregated over the whole sample.